Configuration

 , the attributes are automatically formatted, and they will collapse in multiple lines only when they hit certain criteria;"multiline"

-, the attributes will collapse in multiple lines if more then 1 attribute is used.
+, the attributes will collapse in multiple lines if more than 1 attribute is used.

 Default: